JulietteMaes01/multimodal-video-recommendations/README.md

 ### 📄 Thesis

-The full Master Thesis PDF containing detailed background, methodology, and analysis can be found here: [LINK TO THESIS PDF WHEN AVAILABLE].
+The full Master Thesis PDF containing detailed background, methodology, and analysis can be found here: [LINK TO THESIS PDF WHEN SUBMITTED].

 ---